Navy Federal Credit Union: History

 In May 2008, Navy Federal Credit Union widened its membership to include the entire Department of Defense, which made eligible all active duty, retired, and reserve Army, Navy, Marine Corps, and Air Force personnel, as well as contractor and civilian personnel within the Department of Defense.
 In March 2013, Navy Federal Credit Union further widened its membership to include all Coast Guard members and employees as well.
+In 2017, the credit union expanded its field of membership to include all Veterans.
 In 2020, Navy Federal Credit Union also expanded its membership to include Space Force members.
 In 2014, Navy Federal expanded its Vienna headquarters.
-As of January, 4,300 employees work at the Vienna location.
+As of September 2025, 5,400 employees worked at the Vienna location.

-An increase in membership also led to two expansions: one at the credit union's Pensacola location in 2015, where Navy Federal has 8,400 employees and one at the Winchester Operations location in 2019 where Navy Federal has 2,200 employees.
+An increase in membership also led to three expansions: one at the credit union's San Diego location in 2010, where Navy Federal has 197 employees; one at the credit union's Pensacola location in 2015, where Navy Federal has 8,600 employees; and one at the Winchester Operations location in 2019 where Navy Federal has 2,500 employees.

-As of 2021, Navy Federal is by far the largest credit union in the United States, with total assets nearly three times that of the second-largest US credit union.
+As of 2025, Navy Federal is by far the largest credit union in the United States, with total assets nearly three times that of the second-largest US credit union.

 Legal issues

 In 2017, Navy Federal Credit Union settled a class action lawsuit over millions of unwanted phone calls, many of which had gone to individuals who were not credit union members and specifically asked not to be contacted.
 NFCU settled a similar class action lawsuit in 2020 over unwanted text messages, paying out $9.25 million.

 In 2021, Navy Federal Credit Union settled another class action lawsuit over a non-sufficient funds fee lawsuit over breached member agreements where over 700,000 members were charged multiple insufficient funds fees.

+In November 2024, “Navy Federal was ordered by the CFPB (Consumer Financial Protection Bureau) to pay more than $95 million in redress and fines for charging illegal overdraft fees, the largest penalty ever charged to a credit union for illegal activity.
+Navy Federal charged surprise overdraft fees on certain ATM withdrawals and debit card purchases, even when customer accounts showed sufficient funds at the time of the transaction.
+It also showed that funds from peer-to-peer transfer services were available to spend when they were in fact still pending, and then charged overdraft fees when customers attempted to spend those funds.”